-Broadcast Management Group partnered once again with Blue Origin to produce the live broadcast of its NS-32 mission, which marked the 32nd New Shepard flight and second crewed launch of 2025.
-This event marked a significant milestone for BMG and the industry at large, representing one of the largest fully cloud-based REMI broadcasts ever executed.
+Broadcast Management Group partnered once again with Blue Origin to produce the live broadcasts of its NS-32 and NS-33 missions, marking the 32nd and 33rd flights of the New Shepard program, and two of the largest fully cloud-based REMI broadcasts ever executed.

-BMG delivered comprehensive technical management and infrastructure for the NS-32 broadcast, utilizing a cloud-based REMI production model, which significantly reduced the on-site footprint while expanding production scale, flexibility, and redundancy.
+BMG delivered comprehensive technical management and infrastructure for both NS-32 and NS-33, utilizing a cloud-based REMI production model.
+This approach significantly reduced the on-site footprint while expanding production scale, flexibility, and redundancy.

 At Launch Site One in Van Horn, Texas, BMG integrated 27 live camera feeds, including drones, robotic cameras, tracking cameras with multiple lenses, and fixed cameras positioned across the launch site.
 A single BMG engineer was deployed to oversee signal flow, manage local encoding, and coordinate with the remote team.
 All feeds were transmitted live to BMG’s Network Operations Center (NOC) in Washington, D.C.